raquelbelfort/raquelbelfort/README.md

   - Raquel Belfort (Rachel for short).
 18 y.o. ptbr/eng;
   - Br(uh)zilian.
 Currently studying computer science in college;
-  - Encryption admirer applied to ARGs such as DDLC, Catastrophe Crow, Andy's Apple Farm, Notpron and DNBHL.
+  - Encryption admirer applied to ARGs such as DDLC, Catastrophe Crow, Andy's Apple Farm, Notpron, Shipwrecked 64 and DNBHL.
+    (Which also includes a bit of analog horror).
-  - _(Also a reader (thriller and fantasy mostly) & passionate character writer.
-Just for fun)._
+  - Reader (thriller and fantasy mostly) & passionate character writer.
+Just for fun._

   > All live on things somehow. – Catastrophe Crow.